One of the things I have always loved is Interior Design.

-Two main events happened in my life, causing me to not only completely reinvent how to continue to enjoy my hobby, but also to consider how to re-design my home “tastefully” to adapt to a new world with disabilities.
+Two main events happened in my life, causing me to not only completely reinvent how to continue to enjoy my hobby, but also to consider how to re-design my home “tastefully” to adapt to a new world with physical disabilities.

 The first event was the creation of my colostomy.
-Having a colostomy means having to manage colostomy supplies and adequate storage is required.
-However, I didn’t want was a bathroom resembling a hospital ensuite.
+Having a colostomy means having colostomy supplies and adequate storage is required.
+However, I didn’t want a bathroom resembling a hospital ensuite.
 I wanted to still be able to retain as much… I guess the word is “dignity”, within my home as possible.
-I wanted to be able to store my supplies in a way I would feel organised but I also wanted to enjoy going to my stoma supply cupboard numerous times a day.
+I wanted to be able to store my supplies in a way I would feel organised, but I also wanted to enjoy going to my stoma supply cupboard numerous times a day.
 I needed to create a happy stoma space.